ELLIPSECT: A surface brightness analysis tool for GALFIT 3: Results: Examples of SB plots

 \subsection{2MASS: M61}

 In Figure \ref{cube2}, we show the galaxy, model, and residual for galaxy M~61 in the \textit{Ks} band of 2MASS.

 Figure \ref{figm61} shows the multiplot of the fitting of M~61.
 This model consists of a series of S\'ersic and Exponential components.
-As can be seen, deviations from the model can be appreciated in the region where the model fails to reproduce the SB model of the galaxy.
+In the region where the model fails to reproduce the SB model of the galaxy, it results in apparent deviations.